pjlsergeant/multimedia-trust-and-certification/README.md

 Generation of fake multimedia already exists today, but its generation involves a lot of time and work, so authentic media occurs far more regularly than faked media.
 The work needed to generate this media is likely to diminish significantly in the next few years.

-Some form of certifying and then authenticating multimedia would be helpful.
+Some form of certifying and then authenticating multimedia would be helpful, and a blockchain-based solution is probably suitable.

 A photographer can already create a digital signature for their work using public/private keys.
 However, there's no central repository for these signatures, and no infrastructure for verifying them.
 Further, the general public is unlikely to recognize the names of individual photographers -- it would be useful to have a web of trust where provenance of media can be recorded, and where institutional certifiers of multimedia can also signal their trust in the multimedia.
 If a newspaper publishes an image, or a speech, they're (usually) signalling that they believe it to be authentic.
 This information may well be useful to a consumer of the media trying to find out more about it.